Charlie-George/bioinformatics_resources/README.md

   - [Glossary of terms](https://scikit-learn.org/stable/glossary.html#term-multiclass)
 - [MIT Deep Leanring in the Life Sciences Course Materials](https://mit6874.github.io/)
 - [2021 ML in Genomics course](https://github.com/BIMSBbioinfo/compgen2021) focused on ML using R
+- [Computational Genomics with R book](https://compgenomr.github.io/book/index.html) from Dr. Altuna Akalin a bioinformatics scientist and the head of Bioinformatics and Omics Data Science Platform at the Berlin Institute of Medical Systems Biology, Max Delbrück Center in Berlin) - covers things from genomics to basic intro to machine learning

 # Other useful software
 - Git